RichardCoffee/privacy-my-way/README.md

 ## Description

 This plugin will enable you to finely control some of the information that the WordPress core code sends back to wordpress.org, including your site's url, the number of users you have, what plugins are installed and active, and what themes are installed and active.
-It does not filter what PHP and MySQL versions your server is running, nor the language files installed.
+It can also obscure what PHP version and database software version are being run on your server.

+The number of users you have, the PHP version, and database software version are sent to wordpress.org via URL parameters.
+This means that, not only is it all sent unencrypted, but it is also probably in the log files of every server between you and wordpress.
+This means that neither you nor wordpress has any control over what is done with that information.
+Take back that control with this plugin.

 ## Installation